quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part62_2.5.4_Matplotli.md

 :p What is the objective of this code snippet?
 ??x
-The objective of this code snippet is to generate a 3D surface plot for a mathematical function, specifically the function \( Z = \sin(X) \cdot \cos(Y) \).
+The objective of this code snippet is to generate a 3D surface plot for a mathematical function, specifically the function $Z = \sin(X) \cdot \cos(Y)$.
 This example demonstrates the use of `matplotlib` and its 3D plotting capabilities.

 ```python
 import matplotlib.pyplot as plt